qwertyxp2000/Wikistuff/README.md

 # Key
 * README.md
-  * Obviously the readme file
+  * Obviously the readme file.
+Read the file to understand the contents.
+Simple as that?
 * beginstuff
   * I don't know... possibly just the beginning of creating this repository?
 * beastpower.py
-  * Python file for grdding the Beast Handler table data in terms of beast power.
+  * Python file for gridding the Beast Handler table data in terms of beast power.
+* beastmergetable.py
+  * Python file for grdding up merge efficiency values for the Beast Handler.
 * dreadbloonresistance.py
   * Python file for testing out Dreadbloon resistance suggestion stuff
 * gridbeasthander.py